 When a person dies under certain circumstances the consent taken for the donation of an organ from relatives.
 Most commonly in brain-dead people who are on a ventilator, enough time available for the donation of healthy organs.

 Once a person dies, the record checked to see whether this person is registered as a donor or not.
 If yes, this registration is legal consent.
 In this case, either, organ donation is not 100% confirmed.
-The relatives have the right to deny the organ donation after death.
+The relatives have the right to deny organ donation after death.

-Is brain-dead person dead?
+Is a brain-dead person dead?

-In brain-dead person, the heart keeps on beating.
+In a brain-dead person, the heart keeps on beating.
 The patient kept on a ventilator so the oxygen supply and blood supply enough to keep the organs alive.
 The brain of that patient is not alive because of extensive damage and this injury is irreversible.
 This decision is made by a team of doctors who perform multiple tests and after a certain period, that person is declared dead.

 How the organs are donated to recipients?

 If the relatives give consent, arrangements for organ donation after death can be made.
 The team of transplant specialists performs the whole process.
 After donation, the information regarding the organ and the patient is put in the database.
 This data is matched with the data of patients in different hospitals waiting for organ donation.